 To find out if your planned projects are considered capital improvements, consult a home inspector or tax professional.
 The more you know about the potential benefits of your hard work and money, the better decisions you can make for your home.

-Let my success work for you.
-I have been trusted to represent developers, builders, attorneys, financial planners, and many other professionals, selling condominiums, townhomes, new construction, investment, commercial properties, and of course single-family homes.
-I know your neighborhood.
+Over the years, I’ve been trusted by developers, builders, attorneys, financial planners, and other professionals to represent their interests in selling condominiums, townhomes, new construction, investment properties, commercial real estate, and single-family homes.
+Simply put: I know your neighborhood, and I know how to get results.

-If you are looking for a professional you can trust to help find your dream home or sell your current home, contact me today.
-If you are not completely satisfied with my service you can cancel any time.
-I am always available by phone or email, so please reach out to me anytime!
+If you’re searching for a real estate professional you can trust to help find your dream home or sell your current property, let’s connect.
+I’m confident in the quality of my service, and if you’re not completely satisfied, you can cancel anytime.
+I’m always available by phone or email—feel free to reach out anytime.

-I am committed to getting you, the results you deserve.
+I am committed to delivering the results you deserve.
+Let’s make your real estate goals a reality.